 Before determining which brush is best for your dog’s coat, we must first determine the type of coat.

-- Drop and Silky Coats – Some examples include Yorkshire Terriers, Shih Tzus, and Malteses.
+Drop and silky coats – Some examples include Yorkshire Terriers, Shih Tzus, and Maltese.

 Grooming Glove: Much the same as a curry brush, but with shorter bristles.
 As the name suggests, it is designed to be worn as a glove.
 Also great for bath time for lathering and conditioning.

 Metal/Greyhound Comb: Looks like a regular human comb.
-It is often made of metal with a “wider tooth” comb on one end and “finer tooth” comb on the other.
-Like the slicker brush, they help remove knots, tangles, and mats in your dog’s coat, and also helps with fluffing.
+It is often made of metal with a “wider tooth” comb on one end and a “finer tooth” comb on the other.
+Like the slicker brush, they help remove knots, tangles, and mats in your dog’s coat and also help with fluffing.

 Deshedding/Undercoat Rake: A comb with a single (sometimes double) line of coarse metal prongs pointing upright.
 It is designed to get deep into the undercoat and loosen the hair.

-- For longer coated dogs, its great to comb first.
+- For longer-coated dogs, it is great to comb first.
 Find the tangles and use the slicker brush to try and break them apart.
-Alternate between the comb and other tools like the dematting comb.
+Alternate between the comb and other tools like the de-matting comb.

 - Blow dry after a swim or bath, and avoid air drying.